Welcome to Tanzania! You will arrive to Dar Es Salaam to begin your journey.

 Your adventure in Africa begins as soon as you board the flight to Tanzania.
 All of Rustic Pathways’ scheduled group flights to Tanzania depart from New York and are escorted by a flight leader.
 After boarding the flight in the evening, you’ll have plenty of time to relax, get to know your fellow travelers, and sleep in preparation for your arrival in to Africa.
 Your trip leaders will be ready and waiting to take you on the adventure of a lifetime when you arrive at the airport.

 Wake up to your first morning in Tanzania!
-Your journey continues on a quick flight to Dar es Salaam, the financial center of Tanzania.
-There you will learn about the Jane Goodall Institute, a global nonprofit founded by the pioneering primatologist Jane Goodall that “empowers people to make a difference for all living things,” and its youth-led community action program, Roots & Shoots.
+Today you will be introduced to the Jane Goodall Institute, a global nonprofit founded by the pioneering primatologist Jane Goodall that “empowers people to make a difference for all living things,” and its youth-led community action program, Roots & Shoots.
 The founders and staff of Roots and Shoots will provide a broad introduction to wildlife conservation in Africa, and its many components – deforestation, soil science, data collection, community education, and community development.
-On this program you will learn that effective conservation entails a addressing an ecosystem of related causes!
+On this program you will learn that effective conservation entails addressing an ecosystem of related causes!

-After lunch head to the Kitwe Forest Sanctuary – an early reforestation effort of JGI Tanzania – and currently a teaching tool for conservationists from all over.
+After breakfast, head to the Kitwe Forest Sanctuary – an early reforestation effort of JGI Tanzania – and currently a teaching tool for conservationists from all over.
 You’ll discuss how you’ve noticed some of the themes you learned about in preparing for this program are playing out on the program itself.
-Don’t worry, it won’t be all discussion time.
-Hike, swim, and relax to round out your day.
+After an orientation with JGI of Kigoma, hop in the car and head over to a local village where your service partners await you!
+Spend the rest of the afternoon playing games, learning more about the local community, and getting to know your Roots & Shoots partners.

 While one group is walking with the park ranger, the rest of the students will enjoy the pristine waters of Lake Tanganyika through swimming, beach activities, and conversations.
 In the evening, have a beachside bonfire and conversation with a biologist from the Gombe Stream Research Center.
 The Center has continued the work Jane Goodall began, and the researcher will speak to you about the research they do and help explain how all of the various activities of JGI and Roots & Shoots contribute to the preservation of wildlife populations in Africa.
 Who knows, maybe this chance to sit down with an expert will inspire your future conservation endeavors.